nolimits4web/swiper/.github/ISSUE_TEMPLATE.md

 <!--

 Do you want to ask a question?
 Are you looking for support?
-The Swiper forum (http://idangero.us/swiper/forum/) and Stack Overflow (http://stackoverflow.com/questions/tagged/swiper) are the best places for getting support
+Stack Overflow (http://stackoverflow.com/questions/tagged/swiper) is the best place for getting support

 -->